RosettaCommons/documentation/rosetta_basics/Rosetta-on-different-scales.md

 10<sup>1</sup>
 ------------------
 At this scale, we can consider protocols that are intended to have a very small search space and those that can be completely sampled.
-10 to 100 models are reasonable for most [[structure preparation]] efforts, because these efforts are meant to be tightly constrained to the starting model, only fixing serious errors.
+10 to 100 models are reasonable for most [[structure preparation|preparing-structures]] efforts, because these efforts are meant to be tightly constrained to the starting model, only fixing serious errors.
 This range is also reasonable for minor [[repacking|fixbb]] experiments.
 Repacking is feasible because it samples *very extensively* inside the protocol, so relatively few nstruct are needed.
 This scale will generally be fast and can run on a laptop.